GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

      docker network create db-shared-network
      ```

 - Setup the local postgres database.
-This will create a pgvector instance, 2 users, and a database.
+This will create a pgvector instance, a db (fake-movies-db), 2 tables (movies, user_preferences), 2 users (main, minimal-user).
+- Crucially, it also creates an hnsw index for the embedding column in the movies table.

+>**Note**: We create an index on our vector column (**embedding**) to speed up similarity searches.
+Without an index, the database would have to compare the query vector to every single vector in the table, which is very slow.
+An index allows the database to quickly find the most similar vectors by organizing the data in a way that optimizes these comparisons.
+We chose the **HNSW** (Hierarchical Navigable Small World) index because it offers a good balance of speed and accuracy.
+Additionally, we use **cosine similarity** as the distance metric to compare the vectors, as it's well-suited for text-based embeddings and focuses on the conceptual similarity of the text.

 - It also sets up **adminer**, lightweight tool for managing databases.

      ```sh
      docker compose -f docker-compose-pgvector.yaml up -d
      ```

 >**Note**: If you are using the GCP **CloudShell Editor**, click on the webpreview button and change the port to 8082.

 ![webpreview](images/webpreview.png)